dhuseby/rr-dial-peer/README.md

 # rr-dial-peer

-This is the same as the [rr-dial example](https://github.com/dhuseby/rr-dial.git) except that rather than use mDNS to discover other peers, it directly dials them.
+This is the same as the [rr-peer example](https://github.com/dhuseby/rr-peer.git) except that rather than use mDNS to discover other peers, it directly dials them.

 ## Run the Listening Peer